I am an Assistant Professor in the Sustainable Built Environments research area at Chalmers in Sweden.

-In her research, she strives to understand how to reduce direct and indirect environmental impacts caused by the development of the built environment.
-To this end, the paradigms of socioeconomic metabolism and the circular economy provide valuable frameworks.
-She is particularly interested in the potential that highly granular – spatially and temporally – material stock models of the built environment offer in terms of sustainability analytics.
-In addition to modeling material stocks with a variety of data sources, approaches, and tools, she investigates the different applications and implications of stock results through collaboration with various research fields.
-Currently, her collaborations span urban morphology (material stock-urban morphology nexus), construction management (logistics and urban resource centers), geotechnics (sustainable mass handling), governance (resource cadasters as a decision-support tool), and construction practitioners to ensure research applicability and relevance.
+In addition to modeling material stocks with a variety of data sources, approaches, and tools, I investigate the different applications and implications of stock results through collaboration with various research fields.
+Currently, my collaborations span urban morphology (material stock-urban morphology nexus), construction management (logistics and urban resource centers), geotechnics (sustainable mass handling), governance (resource cadasters as a decision-support tool), and construction practitioners to ensure the applicability and relevance of my research.

 Main research/work interest areas